R35007/create-app-vscode-extension/README.md

     "ng new ${fields.appId} ${fields['template']};", // populates the value of the specified field name.
     "ng new ${fields.get('appId', 'template')};", // populates the value of the specified field name using get method.
     "ng new fields.get('*');", // populates all field values.
+    "ng new fields._;", // populates all field values.
     "ng new ${fields.getExcept('appId', 'template')};", // populates all the field values except the given field names.
+    "ng new ${fields.except('appId', 'template')};", // populates all the field values except the given field names.
     "${fields.openInVsCode ? `code ${fields.appId};` : ''}" // conditionally updated the command based on other field values.
   ]
 }